plumier/plumier/docs/docusaurus/docs/Query-Parser.md

 /users?filter=(email = "john.doe@gmail.com")
 ```

-## Query Language Specification
+#### Language Specification

-The query language supports some simple logical expression with some native data type.
+The language supports some simple logical expression with some native data type.
 The logic expression supported are:

 | Operator       | Name              | Example                                                        |
 | -------------- | ----------------- | -------------------------------------------------------------- |